xXAI-botXx/Genetic-Algorithm/README.md

    parameters = ["n_estimators", "criterion", "max_depth", "max_features", "bootstrap"]
    ``````

-4. Create and run genetic algorithm and pass the input, which will be used in the calculate_fitness function
+5. Create and run genetic algorithm and pass the input, which will be used in the calculate_fitness function (in kwargs variable)

    ``````python
    optimizer = Example_GA(generations=10, population_size=15, mutation_rate=0.3, list_of_params=parameters)